KTH/devops-course/grading-criteria.md

 | Communication | Speech | Speech is clear, understandable, and well-paced. | Yes/No |
 | Communication | Timing | Demo duration is between 6:30–7:30 minutes (hard limit). | Mandatory |

+To pass, you must have at least 7 "yes".

 ## Scientific Papers